Stoke City on Tuesday 18th September 2018 at 20:00

 What’s It Like

-The Britannia is high on a hill with no buildings close, so looks impressive from a distance, especially at night.
+The stadium is high on a hill with no buildings close, so looks impressive from a distance, especially at night.

-With a large evening crowd the home fans can make a big noise, so the atmosphere should be pretty good.
-Swans fans are on the side of the pitch near the players tunnel.
+The home fans can make a big noise, so the atmosphere should be pretty good.
+Up to 2,800 Swans fans can be housed in the south stand at one end of the ground.

 Excellent facilities are available in the ground with good views of the pitch as well as beer, lager and cider sold in the bars.
 Be wary of wearing club colours around the ground and in the pubs.